Ajinkya-Furange-Patil/CODSOFT/Task 1/README.md

 # 🎯 Personal Portfolio Website

-> A modern, professional portfolio website showcasing skills, projects, and experience.
+> A modern, professional portfolio website showcasing skills, projects and experience.
 Built with HTML & CSS with a responsive design and smooth animations.

 ## 📋 Table of Contents